Where to Find Authentic Taiwanese Breakfast in Vancouver...

 Key Taiwanese Breakfast Dishes To Look For In Vancouver

 Knowing the menu is half the battle.
-When you walk into a spot like Hou Yi or Wang's, you'll often see a wall menu with pictures and Chinese descriptions.
-Here’s your decoder ring for the essential dishes you must try to understand Taiwanese breakfast in Vancouver.
+At most Richmond Taiwanese breakfast counters you'll see a wall menu with pictures and Chinese descriptions and not much English.
+Here's your decoder ring for the essential dishes worth trying to understand Taiwanese breakfast in Vancouver.

 Shaobing You Tiao & Danbing: The Pillars

 Shaobing You Tiao is the classic combo.
 You get a whole, hot youtiao (fried dough stick) tucked inside a split, warm shaobing (clay oven flatbread).
 The contrast of the crispy, oily youtiao with the dry, flaky, sesame-scented shaobing is perfect.
-Some places, like Wang's Shanghai Cuisine, offer a "shaobing jia dan" version, where a fried egg is added inside, making it even more substantial.
+Some shops offer a "shaobing jia dan" version, where a fried egg is added inside, making it even more substantial.
 This is a handheld feast, often priced between $4.50 and $6.50.

 Danbing is arguably the most popular single item.
 It's a thin, almost crepe-like egg pancake that's cooked on a griddle, topped with your choice of filling (basil, cheese, corn, ham, tuna), sprinkled with cilantro and scallions, drizzled with a sweetish soy-based sauce, and then rolled up and sliced.
 The texture is soft, slightly chewy, and utterly moreish.
 A basic danbing costs around $6-$ 8.
 For a protein-packed start that fits an active Vancouver lifestyle, danbing is a great option, similar to the concepts in our guide to high-protein Asian meal prep for Vancouver gym-goers.